lezgubeaux/woo-fixed-price-coupons/README.txt

 == Changelog ==

-= 1.3.5~ =
+= 1.3.6~ =
-Take discount price in calculation
+~Take discount price in calculation (work on the product total, not cart total = see functions!!!)

+~add WPML Multicurrency dynamic list of activate currencies dynamic list of activate currencies of Aelia - already added

+Multicurrency Metadata and Metaboxes added to edit coupon page.

+= 1.3.5 =
 Level the total to 0 if it goes to negative number

-fix the (already started) dynamic list of activate currencies

 = 1.3.4 =
 Adding exchange currency gap via php array (temporary solution, for testing only).